 ⋆ United Kingdom of Great Britain and Northern Ireland (UK)

 They first came in contact in 1826, when she officially became a British colony as part of the Straits Settlements.
 She respected him and trusted him.
 However, her attitude towards him changed after the Second World War.
 She became more distant and cold towards him.
 After her independence, she decided to recognise him as a good friend and respects him as a father figure who guided her when she was younger.
 However, she couldn't bring herself to trust him as much as she did when she was still a colony.

 Even though the Japanese caused her people to suffer and die during World War II, she decided to forgive his peoples' actions.
 She didn't want her people to drag the hatred from generations to generations.
 However, she is still very awkward when being around him because the memories from World War II still remains in her head.

 Singapore first met him when she was still under the British rule.
-They became good friends shortly after she gained independence.
-They share a good bilateral relationship in business and defence.
-However, they can't get along at times due to Singapore being overly strict with her laws.
-She also doesn't like him mistaking her as a province in the People's Republic of China.
+However, they became good friends shortly after she gained independence and share a good bilateral relationship in business and defence.
+They still can't get along at times due to Singapore being overly strict with her laws.

 Taiwan, Hong Kong, South Korea and Singapore are the 4 Asian Dragons.

 They have a rocky relationship after quarrelling a few times with each other.
 However, they managed to solve their misunderstandings.
 She considers Taiwan as one of her closer friends in East Asia.
 She introduced Singapore one of her drinks, bubble tea, and this drink is popular among her people.

 They were once British colonies and in the present day, she treats him like a friendly rival.
 She engages in a healthy competition with him and strives to overtake him in global rankings.